Getting A Sleep Apnea Diagnosis | What Is An At Home Sleep Study

 How Accurate Is An At-Home Sleep Study Compared To An In-Lab Sleep Study?

-Home sleep tests are typically used for diagnosing obstructive sleep apnea (OSA) and not other sleep disorders due to the limited amount of measurements they record.
+Home sleep tests are typically used for getting an obstructive sleep apnea diagnosis and not any other sleep disorders due to the limited amount of measurements they record.
 Because in-lab sleep studies use more sensors and have a physician on-site to assist patients, they are able to provide more accurate results and diagnose other types of sleep disorders.

 Home sleep studies may be less accurate for patients with mild obstructive sleep apnea; for mild cases, an in-lab sleep study may be more accurate.